tml3nr/RuneOS-1/README.md

 **Write to USB drive**
 - Plug in USB drive
-	- Blank
+	- Blank:
 		- Format: `ext4`
 		- Label: `ROOT`
-	- With existing data
+	- With existing data:
-		- Resize and create a 4GB partition
+		- Resize and create a new 4GB partition
 		- Format: `ext4`
 		- Label: `ROOT`
-- Click `ROOT` in Files/Nautilus to mount
+- Click `ROOT` in **Files** to mount
 ```sh
 # install bsdtar and nmap
 apt install bsdtar nmap